mgodwin/battle-pets/README.md

 Now you're ready to boot up the API with the command `rails s`!

+## Backgrounding

+There's no need to install Redis or any other queuing frameworks - the API server is just using the standard Rails 5 `Async` adapter which forks off threads to do async jobs.

 ## Game

 I included a script that has a simple CLI interface to simulate a game